-Our accreditation agency requires us to conduct employer follow-up studies on o graduates.
+Purpose: Our accreditation agency requires us to conduct employer follow-up studies on our graduates.
 An employer questionnaire is attached for your review.
-After reviewin questionnaire, please indicate your approval by signing the statement below.
-The approval form and the questionnaire will be sent to your employer approximately months after your graduation. ,employer qu permission to my present employer to complete the gram from which I graduated.
-ATTN: Employer Na ame
+After reviewing the questionnaire, please indicate your approval by signing the statement below.
+The approval form and the questionnaire will be sent to your employer approximately six months after your graduation.

+I, \\\\\, give permission to my present employer to complete the employer questionnaire and return it to the program from which I graduated.